23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Need a deep dive into Savannah’s 270 years of history?
 Spend time perusing the Savannah History Museum in Tricentennial Park.
 Located in the former central railway passenger shed, the museum is home to over 10,000 artifacts covering from 1733 to today and is one of the city’s most popular family-friendly activities.

 The Savannah History Museum is most famous for housing the “Forrest Gump Bench” from Chippewa Square.
 Of course, there’s plenty more to be seen.
-Popular exhibits include a tribute to Girl Scout founder Juliette Gordon Low and lessons on the Revolutionary War in the South.
+Popular exhibits we found include a tribute to Girl Scout founder Juliette Gordon Low and lessons on the Revolutionary War in the South.

 Bonaventure Cemetery